hadronized/strongly-typed-thoughts.net/media/blog/luminance-0.31.md

 perfect zero-cost abstraction down-to-the-metal unsafe ultra-optimized crate to write something?
 See, I went round and squares about that topic, because I’ve already used [luminance] in several projects of mine (mostly demoscene purposes), and _it just does the job_.
-So, yes, [luminance] doesn’t have that cool, new and modern _Vulkan-type_ API.
-But it has a its own API, which is very functional-based (see the [History](https://github.com/phaazon/luminance-rs#history) section of [luminance] for further details about that) and, to me, modern enough so that people don’t get frustrated with the overall design.
+So, yes, [luminance] doesn’t have that cool, new and modern _Vulkan-type_ API, I must confess.
+But it has its own API, which is very functional-based (see the [History](https://github.com/phaazon/luminance-rs#history) section of [luminance] for further details about that) and, to me, modern enough so that people don’t get frustrated with the overall design being too clunky.

 So, yeah.
 I gave up on the [idea of introducing backends](https://phaazon.net/blog/pre-luminance-n-random-thoughts) in [luminance].
 I really changed my mind several times about that topic and it’s actually when I